 Adjust your voicemail settings

-To change your voicemail settings, click your profile picture, then Settings > Calls.
+To change your voicemail settings, select Settings and more next to your profile picture at the top of Teams and then choose Settings > Calls.

 In the Voicemail section, click Configure voicemail.
 That's where you'll find all your voicemail settings.

 To record a new voicemail greeting, select Record a greeting and follow the instructions to record your message.

 To change how calls are handled once they reach your voicemail, go to Call answer rules.
 By default, Teams will play your voicemail greeting and allow the caller to record a message.
 You have some other options, though: